bakhyt/kazakh-extrinsic-plagiarism-detection/1-dataset-preparation/kazakh-expert-assessments/README.md

 **YouTube Instructional Video:**
 [Watch the Assessment Instructions Video](https://youtu.be/2219IXAgBr4?si=gqLNDYQZulwyFBeY)

 After viewing the video, some experts reached out for clarifications.
-Three months later, all experts completed their assessments and submitted their results in an `info.txt` file.
+Three months later, all experts completed their assessments and sent me back their results in `info.txt` files.
 This video has been a crucial resource to ensure that all experts had a clear understanding of the evaluation criteria and process.

 ---